albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 * [Gensim's guide](https://radimrehurek.com/gensim/corpora/textcorpus.html) to build corpora with dictionaries

 ## Projects

+**Notice** If you opt for turning your project into the participation to some shared task, it is **alright** if more than one person targets the same task.

+### Some project alternatives
+* Performing a small research project taking advantage of the COVID-19 corpus (see Beyond the course)
+* Participating to some of the [EVALITA 2020](http://www.evalita.it/2020/tasks) shared tasks.
+There is [age and gender profiling](https://sites.google.com/view/tag-it-2020), [misogyny identification](https://amievalita2020.github.io/), and  [complexity evaluation](https://sites.google.com/view/accompl-it/home-page?authuser=0), among many others.
+* Performing research on propaganda identification in other languages than English.
+For instance, see this [IPM paper](https://www.scopus.com/record/display.uri?eid=2-s2.0-85065627668&origin=inward&txGid=9caa756c9a67cff1f3ae84fa6a79bfd2), this [EMNLP paper](https://www.aclweb.org/anthology/D19-1565/), or this [SemEval shared task](https://propaganda.qcri.org/semeval2020-task11/index.html)
+* Estimating the complexity of a text for a non-native speaker
+* Analysing the quality of Wikipedia articles across languages

+**Are you defending on the first/second appello**?
+Why not turning your project into a [CLIC-it](http://clic2020.ilc.cnr.it/en/home-2/) paper?
+The deadline is on 15/07/2020.

+### 2020 students and their project

 | students																| Project name   |  Status 				| Call |
 -------------------------------------	| ------------------- | ---------------- | -------